-The provision of sovereign debt facilities for an aggregate amount of up to € 100 million to facilitate the rehabilitation of power sector of Tajikistan.
+The provision of sovereign or sovereign guaranteed debt facilities for an aggregate amount of up to € 43 million to facilitate the modernisation and strengthening of the electricity networks in Tajikistan.

 Financing under the Framework will enable authorities to rehabilitate the existing electricity distribution and transmission infrastructure, improve energy efficiency and reduce CO2 emissions.
-This will be achieved through the installation of smart meters and the introduction of ASKUE (automated system for commercial metering of electricity) with overall target of improving access to reliable power infrastructure.
+This will be achieved through the installation of billing and metering infrastructure and rehabilitation of distribution lines with overall target of improving access to reliable power infrastructure.

 EBRD Finance Summary